Predicting and proactively resolving service outages

 Consider the following scenarios where you can use service predictions.

-The following table lists the actions you must perform to enable and start monitoring service predictions in BMC Helix AIOps:
+The following table lists the actions you must perform, depending on your role, to enable and start monitoring service predictions in BMC Helix AIOps:

 Enable the service-centric predictions feature